miranda-ng/miranda-ng/libs/libmdbx/src/README.md

   > _libmdbx_ database format depends only on the [endianness](https://en.wikipedia.org/wiki/Endianness) but not on the [bitness](https://en.wiktionary.org/wiki/bitness).

 6. LIFO policy for Garbage Collection recycling.
 This can significantly increase write performance due write-back disk cache up to several times in a best case scenario.
-  > LIFO means that for reuse will be taken the latest becames unused pages.
+  > LIFO means that for reuse will be taken the latest becomes unused pages.
   > Therefore the loop of database pages circulation becomes as short as possible.
   > In other words, the set of pages, that are (over)written in memory and on disk during a series of write transactions, will be as small as possible.
   > Thus creates ideal conditions for the battery-backed or flash-backed disk cache efficiency.